Academic Mentoring

 • You will receive an email that introduces your mentor.
 You can also find out more about them through the Find an Expert page, accessible through the Academic Mentoring page in my.unimelb.

-• At the start of each semester in the program, you will receive an email inviting you to select your preferred time to meet with your mentor.
+• Towards the beginning of each semester, you’ll receive an email inviting you to book a meeting with your mentor.
 You will receive a confirmation email with your meeting details and they will also be available on the Academic Mentoring page in my.unimelb and in your MyDay section of the portal.

 • Let your mentor know via email.
 You can find their email address in your booking confirmation email.

-• You will meet with your Academic Mentor once a semester from your second semester until your fifth semester.
+• You can meet with your Academic Mentor each semester once you are officially admitted into your degree until your completion (e.g. first semester to last semester).
 In some specific circumstances, your Academic Mentor may change during your degree.

 • If you wish to maintain the connection with your mentor beyond the program, you are more than welcome to!
 Some students continue to catch-up with their mentor in person, while some prefer to check-in a few times a year over email.
 We recommend you discuss how you wish to keep in touch directly with your mentor during or after your final meeting in your third year.

 • Mentors may choose to take brief notes about your meetings to help them keep track of key topics discussed.
 Your meetings are confidential and are designed to support your growth and development.
 They are a safe space for you to discuss your goals and challenges.
-There may be some cases when a mentor needs to disclose information to help you receive the best support you need.
+There may be some instances where a mentor discloses information your shared with them – usually in these situations it’s because of concerns around safety or wellbeing.

 • Academic Mentoring focuses on personalised guidance and broader professional development at University.
-In contrast, Peer Mentoring is a student-to-student program that offers relatable advice and support from someone with recent shared experiences.
+While Peer Mentoring is a student-to-student program that offers relatable advice and support from someone with recent shared experiences.